Tylney Hall Wedding Photography- Italian Gardens

-Wysteria Wall – the main front wall of the Italian gardens that has steps leading back up the hotel comes alive with Purple Wysteria in the spring and can make a fantastic backdrop for your group photograph if your wedding is at the right time of year.
+Wisteria Wall – the main front wall of the Italian gardens that has steps leading back up the hotel comes alive with Purple Wisteria in the spring and can make a fantastic backdrop for your group photograph if your wedding is at the right time of year.
 It’s pleasant year round, but excels in spring.

 Stone Steps – The stone steps leading up to the side of the Hotel furthest from the car park is a great staging area for small groups and allows your wedding photographer to play with different heights to keep your wedding photographs interesting.
 The relatively plain background colour and strong shapes also work in the steps favour for your group wedding photographs.
 Throughout the summer by mid afternoon the sun is also above and behind the steps, making a nice ‘halo’ effect on the subjects hair and preventing the need to squint into the sun.

 Back Hedge – the hedge that lines the end of the Italian Gardens has a flowerbed in front and is cut into an interesting castle battlements shape which offers both a non distracting background and interesting colour.
 As different plants are planted along the length of the flowerbed its possible to move around to work with what is in season and flowering and doesn’t clash.

 Hotel backdrop – standing on the lawn towards the end further from the car park your wedding photographer can also get a lovely shot of you and your family with the rear of the Hotel in the background.

 Centre Lawn – with the lawn being sunken from the main wall nearest the hotel your wedding photographer can get a great photograph of everybody by learning over the top of the wall.